 It's important to understand that different people participate in conflict in different ways.
 We all have our own preferences and tendencies.
 And that's okay, because there is more than one way to engage in healthy conflict.
-Martin, because you have a CD style, you tend to be direct and occasionally headstrong in conflict situations.
-You're likely to take an analytical approach, putting forth a rational, logical argument.
-Also, you tend to be blunt and straightforward, which could intimidate more passive colleagues.
-You'll probably become defensive if pushed, but if things become emotional, you're likely to withdraw altogether.
+Kathryn, because you have a D style, you probably aren't afraid to address conflict head-on.
+In fact, since you tend to be competitive, you may even value winning at all costs.
+Though you may get your way by being forceful, you may also fail to uncover the true source of the problem.
+Also, be careful that your directness isn't perceived by others as a personal attack.
 The following describes how you may react to conflict: